Zinc Barnes – Rich in Ingenuity

 “Oh, never mind about closing them,” said Zinc, “the sheriff will attend to that.”

-In due time, the Sheriff did so, for Zinc was too liberal and reckless, and, of course, failed.
-Then, he fitted out a prospecting party from the remnant that was exempt from execution and, as liberal as ever, took a couple of broken-down companions — “old stiffs” he called them — and started off for Arizona.
-They spent the winter in prospecting, and, when all their supplies were gone, started across the deserts for Los Angeles, and ultimately San Francisco, or any other seaport and without any definite object in view.
-It was before the Southern Pacific Railroad was built and the trip to Los Angeles was fatiguing and not without many dangers.
-One by one, their animals gave out and died and then they were all on foot and dead broke.
-Zinc had left, as a relic of better days, a pair of sleeve buttons made from $10 gold pieces, which, as soon as they arrived, he took to a jeweler and sold and divided the proceeds with his two comrades.
+The Sheriff did so in due time, for Zinc was too liberal and reckless and failed.
+Then, he fitted out a prospecting party from the remnant that was exempt from execution and, as liberal as ever, took a couple of broken-down companions — “old stiffs,” he called them — and started off for Arizona.
+They spent the winter prospecting, and when all their supplies were gone, they started across the deserts for Los Angeles and, ultimately, San Francisco or any other seaport without any definite object in view.
+It was before the Southern Pacific Railroad was built, and the trip to Los Angeles was fatiguing and fraught with danger.
+One by one, their animals gave out and died, and then they were all on foot and dead broke.
+Zinc had left, as a relic of better days, a pair of sleeve buttons made from $10 gold pieces, which, as soon as they arrived, he took to a jeweler, sold, and divided the proceeds with his two comrades.
 He then sent a dispatch to a friend in San Francisco, saying, “Just arrived from Arizona.
 Took breakfast on a sleeve button.
 Send me some money for steamer fare.
 Answer.”
-His comrades had left him to “see the town” and Zinc heard nothing of them until noon when he learned they were in jail for being drunk and disorderly.
+His comrades had left him to “see the town,” and Zinc heard nothing of them until noon, when he learned they were in jail for being drunk and disorderly.

-Without any delay, he hurried around and put up all the money he had left and bailed them out.
-Getting no reply from his telegram, he concluded his friend was out of San Francisco, and something must be done and, as he expressed it, “p.d.q.,” and at once he drew on his fund of ingenuity.
+Without delay, he hurried around, put up all the money he had left, and bailed them out.
+Getting no reply to his telegram, he concluded that his friend was out of San Francisco and that something must be done.
+As he expressed it, “p.d.q.,” and at once, he drew on his fund of ingenuity.

-He had already discovered that the people there were very boastful of their climate and also very sensitive about any adverse opinions.
-He was begrimed with dust and tanned like a tramp and fully as ragged.
-His boots were run over at the heels and out at the toes, and his general appearance was such, that at the present day, they would arrest anyone in such a condition for a vagrant, but then it was different.
-Los Angeles was advertising climate and offering bonds for railroads; anything, in fact, to get emigration headed that way.
-Zinc took in the situation, and lounging up to the crowd of dons and land-owners in front of the bar at the Pico House, be began an energetic soliloquy in tones loud enough to be heard by all, and which is reported as follows.
+He had already discovered that the people there were very boastful of their climate and sensitive about any adverse opinions.
+He was begrimed with dust, tanned like a tramp, and as fully ragged.
+His boots were run over at the heels and out at the toes, and his general appearance was such that, at present, they would arrest anyone in such a condition for a vagrant, but then it was different.
+Los Angeles was an advertising climate and offering bonds for railroads; anything to get emigration headed that way.
+Zinc took in the situation and, lounging up to the crowd of dons and land-owners in front of the bar at the Pico House, began an energetic soliloquy in tones loud enough to be heard by all, which is reported as follows.
 Said he: “It’s a fine climate here in Southern California.
 A man can live in the climate.
 I haven’t had anything else for three weeks, and I’m getting fat.
-I went out to Santa Monica today, and there, I found a lot of big, lusty Irishmen surf bathing, but shivering and blue with the cold.
+I went out to Santa Monica today, and there, I found a lot of big, lusty Irishmen surfing and bathing, but they were shivering and blue with the cold.
 A one-lunged tourist on the wharf asked one of them how long he had lived there, and he answered: ‘Sure, sir, I was born here.’
-And when nobody was watching they all come out of the surf and stood on the sunny side of the bathhouse to get warm.
+And when nobody was watching, they all came out of the surf and stood on the sunny side of the bathhouse to get warm.
 Senator John P. Jones of Nevada hires ’em at $4 a day to bathe there and advertise the climate.
 Oh, he’ll get up a boom, and don’t you forget it.
-He knows all the tricks on the stock market, he does.
-All you want is water down here, and that’s all they need in h–l.”
+He knows all the tricks on the stock market; he does.
+All you want is water down here, and that’s all they need in hell.”

-By this time all the tourists in the hotel were out listening to Zinc, and to choke him off and stop the disastrous effect of his diatribe on the climate, a number of leading citizens, among them, being Temple, Hellman, Mesmer, and Downey, made up a purse and hustled Zinc off on the afternoon train to San Pedro to catch the steamer for San Francisco.
-And they always regarded it a good investment to get rid of Zinc Barnes at any price.
+By this time, all the tourists in the hotel were out listening to Zinc.
+To choke him off and stop the disastrous effect of his rant on the climate, several leading citizens, among them Temple, Hellman, Mesmer, and Downey, made up a purse and hustled Zinc off on the afternoon train to San Pedro to catch the steamer for San Francisco.
+They always considered it a good investment to get rid of Zinc Barnes at any price.

 By William Daugherty, for the Reno Evening Gazette, July 14, 1891.
-Compiled and edited by Kathy Weiser/Legends of America, updated January 2021.
+Compiled and edited by Kathy Alexander/Legends of America, updated April 2026.

 Also See: